Cascades in the dynamics of affine interval exchange transformations: Dilatation surfaces and their Veech groups.

 \end{definition}

-This definition is rather formal, and the picture one has to have in mind is that an affine surface is what you get when you take a euclidean polygon, and glue pairs of parallel sides along the unique affine transformation that sends one on the other.
-An other interesting equivalent formulation of this definition is to say that an affine surface if the datum of
+This definition is rather formal, and the picture one has to have in mind is that a dilatation surface is what one gets when you take a union of Euclidean polygons and glue together pairs of oriented parallel sides along the unique complex affine transformation that sends one to the other. \\